 Save for Retirement

 Consider your current income and expenses and determine how much you can set aside each month to save and invest.
 If you have a retirement savings plan at work, take advantage of it by arranging to have regular contributions deducted from your paycheck.
-A retirement savings plan is an excellent investment tool, especially if your employer makes a matching contribution on your behalf.
-If you don’t have a retirement savings plan, you can benefit from making regular investments over time.

 Service Your Debts